-It is essential that TEOs submit completions for PBRF-eligible postgraduate RDCs through the Single Data Return (SDR) following the agreed business rules for 'Measuring research degree completions'.
-These rules are available on the TEC website.
+It is essential that TEOs submit completions for PBRF-eligible postgraduate RDCs through the Single Data Return (SDR) following the agreed business rules that are available on the TEC website: Measuring research degree completions.

 TEOs are responsible for submitting and maintaining accurate information about the Funding Category, Ethnicity, and VRF through the SDR and through the Ministry of Education's STEO site (www.steo.govt.nz).
 Errors in the data reported can cause significant delays in finalising funding as they affect the calculation of funding entitlement of all participating TEOs.